Welcome

 The purpose of this study is to examine the effects of a parent education program entitled, "The Incredible Years" on the Filipino community.
 The goal of this program to strengthen parent-child relationships and promote the social and academic success of our children.

-Please call (323)691-0529 or email at incrediblefamilies@chla.usc.edu to learn more about this study and determine your eligibility.
+Please email kpsom-incrediblefamilies@kp.org to learn more about this study and determine your eligibility.

 You may learn positive parenting skills that can ultimately improve your child's behavior and success in school, prevent behavioral problems in children, and improve family communication and problem-solving.